 - Prevent miscommunications: When your team members are successfully communicating with each other, you help cut back on misunderstandings on a project, deadline, deliverable, etc.

-Although virtual communication is not the same as in-person communication, it’s still possible to foster a similar feeling by following the below tips:
+Although it’s not the same as in-person communication, it’s still possible to foster a similar feeling by following the below virtual communication tips:

 1. Emulate an in-office environment